kaatb/ng2boot/README.md

 ## Stuff you'll need to change
-Change or remove nexus credentials in [ng2boot-rest/gradle.properties](ng2boot-rest/gradle.properties).
-These are used in [ng2boot-rest/build.gradle](ng2boot-rest/build.gradle).
+Change or remove nexus credentials in [ohana-rest/gradle.properties](ohana-rest/gradle.properties).
+These are used in [ohana-rest/build.gradle](ohana-rest/build.gradle).

-Change or remove `your-nexusurl.com` in [ng2boot-rest/build.gradle](ng2boot-rest/build.gradle).
+Change or remove `your-nexusurl.com` in [ohana-rest/build.gradle](ohana-rest/build.gradle).

-Change the jenkins credentials (*github_jenkins_key*) to access your github repository in [ng2boot.jenkinsfile](ng2boot.jenkinsfile).
+Change the jenkins credentials (*github_jenkins_key*) to access your github repository in [ohana.jenkinsfile](ohana.jenkinsfile).

-Add/uncomment and change the jdbc driver in [ng2boot-rest/build.gradle](ng2boot-rest/build.gradle).
+Add/uncomment and change the jdbc driver in [ohana-rest/build.gradle](ohana-rest/build.gradle).